rollthecloudinc/quell/README.md

 ### Intentions

-This projects goal is to provide a powerful, sophisticated toolset for authoring digital content.
+This project will be the most powerful, sophisticated open source authoring suite available for modern digital publishing.

 Digital authoring targets include: